To report an absence: 01625 627229 Sixth Form Absence Line: 01625 627274

 All students are issued with a username and password for Kerboodle, which provides a complete electronic copy of the course textbook used in class, together with worksheets, videos and animations.
 Fallibroome’s “institution code” (required to log in) is nrs0.

-In the first couple of weeks of the course, we will process orders for revision guides and workbooks (the school can purchase them at a discounted price compared to the retail price in shops).
-These are optional, but many students find them helpful.
-The ones we offer are as follows, but there are many others available and there is very little difference between them:
+Revision guides and workbooks are also entirely optional, but some students find them useful.
+During the first term of Year 10, we process orders for the books below, as the school can purchase them at a discounted price compared to the retail price in shops.
+However, there are many others available (e.g. from WHSmith, Waterstones, Amazon) and there is very little difference between them.